The remains of this protected historic shipwreck are buried near the lnverloch Surf Life Saving Club.

 Criterion 1.
 Historic

 Amazon is historically significant as an example of a mid-19th century wooden international trading vessel that contributed to Victoria’s economy in the 1800s.
-Built in 1855 in New Jersey, one of the Channel Islands of the United Kingdom, the ship may have historical insights into the shipbuilding tradition of that era.
+Built in 1855 in Jersey, one of the British Channel Islands, the ship may have historical insights into the shipbuilding tradition of that era.